 It’s shaped like an L (or really in these pictures a backwards L).
 The top of L was functioning as a sitting room with a television and chairs.
 There was a large piece on this wall with bookshelves and drawers and television.
 At the bottom of the L is where the fireplace used to be and we had a bed on the back wall and a dresser at the very bottom of the L.

 I wanted to take out the sitting area and add a dressing area with additional closet space and an official dressing table and mirror.
-It took a little imagination and reworking a few things, but the dream is now a reality.
+It took a little imagination, pondering a few painted floor ideas, and reworking a few things, but the dream is now a reality.

 Just looking at these pictures made me so happy.